ahelii16/Ahelii16/README.md

 - 🔭 Some of my key skills:  C++, Python, C, Machine Learning, Deep Learning, Data Science & Android Development
 - 🌱 Learning more about Open Source and Deep Learning
-- 💬 Ask me about anything and everything!
 - 👯 I’m looking to collaborate on promising software projects with passionate developers.
-- 💼 Available for freelance projects, Internship/Fulltime opportunities.
 - 📫 How to reach me: ahelighosh4@gmail.com
 - ⚡ Fun fact: I'm a passionate singer, artist and foodie!